 - Records of rental property income

 - Records of qualified business expenses

 - Records of unemployment income

 - Records of medical expenses

 There could be other paperwork that can help you save even more on your taxes.
-Consult with a professional as to what documentation you’ll need to supply.
+Consult a professional tax advisor about what documentation you need.

 Also, investors have special needs at tax time.
 Here's a checklist of information investors should gather.

 There are a few ways to file your taxes.
 You can download and fill out the IRS tax forms and send them in yourself.
 Or you can file electronically.
 You may be able to file for free through a qualifying tax preparer, provided you earned less than $72,000.
 Otherwise you can file for free if you fill out the forms yourself.